 - Whether or not you experience other major health problems.
 Life-threatening complications can occur in patients who suffer from (and treat) multiple medical conditions simultaneously.

 Cardiovascular and respiratory problems account for the highest proportion of early deaths among RA patients.
 Severe inflammation can lead to atherosclerosis, or hardening of the arteries in the heart and lungs, which can cause fatal heart attack and stroke.
 RA patients with limited function and poor general health will be more prone to these systemic diseases.

 How to Decrease Your Mortality Risk

-When you struggle with rheumatoid arthritis, a healthy routine and a personalized treatment plan is crucial for comfort and health.
-Early and effective medical treatment will be your best bet for a longer life: targeted medication will slow the rate of joint deterioration and hazardous inflammation that can lead to fatal complications.
+When you struggle with rheumatoid arthritis, a healthy routine and a personalized treatment plan are crucial for comfort and health.
+Early and effective medical treatment will be your best bet for longer life: targeted medication will slow the rate of joint deterioration and hazardous inflammation that can lead to fatal complications.

 Although some drugs simply treat symptoms, others have a broader range of benefits.
 DMARDs are often the first course of action in any RA treatment plan, and along with slowing disease progression, these drugs can reduce inflammation in the arteries that feed the heart.
 Since many cases of early death are traced to heart disease, an early course of aggressive DMARD therapy can keep your cardiovascular system healthy and strong.

 Along with a healthy heart, you need a strong respiratory system to ward off infection.
 Pulmonary infection is responsible for many severe complications, so it’s vital that you get a flu shot each year and a pneumonia vaccination every 5 years to prevent these serious respiratory threats.